Cumulocity-IoT/c8y-docs/content/legal-notices/privacy-notice.md

 ### 5\.
 Google Analytics
 This website uses functions of the web analysis service Google Analytics.
 The provider of this service is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 Google Analytics enables the website operator to analyze the behavior patterns of website visitors.
 To that end, the website operator receives a variety of user data, such as pages accessed, time spent on the page, the utilized operating system and the user’s origin.
 This data is assigned to the respective end device of the user.
-An assignment to a user-ID does not take place.
+An assignment to a user ID does not take place.

 Furthermore, Google Analytics allows us to record your mouse and scroll movements and clicks, among other things.
 Google Analytics uses various modeling approaches to augment the collected data sets and uses machine learning technologies in data analysis.